louismullie/temp-data/markdown_final/bbd4bfe0-4319-3f41-cd30-efff2ad798cb.md

 > Let's see… What do we have here?
 The user is asking to calculate the circulation of the vector field a = y i + z² j − z k along the contour L defined by x² + y² = 4 and z = 3, both directly and using Stokes' theorem.
 Let's break this down step-by-step.
 First, I need to think about the geometry and orientation of the contour.
 Then, I should verify the parametrization and the line integral setup for the direct method.
 Next, I will compute the curl and the surface integral for the Stokes' theorem approach.
 Finally, I will reconcile any discrepancies and confirm consistency between the two results.

 > Let me first confirm the contour geometry and orientation.
 The equations x² + y² = 4 and z = 3 describe a circle of radius 2 lying in the plane z = 3.
-By convention, when viewed from above (positive z), the standard orientation is counterclockwise, so I should parametrize accordingly to ensure the correct sign for circulation [^notfound].
+By convention, when viewed from above (positive z), the standard orientation is counterclockwise, so I should parametrize accordingly to ensure the correct sign for circulation.

 > For the direct calculation, I will parametrize the curve as r(t) = 2 cos t i + 2 sin t j + 3 k, with t from 0 to 2π.
-Then dr = (−2 sin t i + 2 cos t j) dt, and I need to evaluate the line integral ∮ a · dr by substituting x = 2 cos t, y = 2 sin t, z = 3 into a and computing the dot product with dr [^notfound].
+Then dr = (−2 sin t i + 2 cos t j) dt, and I need to evaluate the line integral ∮ a · dr by substituting x = 2 cos t, y = 2 sin t, z = 3 into a and computing the dot product with dr.

 > Wait, let me verify the components of a on the curve.
 On L, z = 3, so a becomes y i + 9 j − 3 k.
 Thus, a · dr = (2 sin t)(−2 sin t) + 9(2 cos t) + (−3)(0) = −4 sin² t + 18 cos t.
-I should double-check that the z-component contribution is indeed zero because dz = 0 on this contour, which it is [^notfound].
+I should double-check that the z-component contribution is indeed zero because dz = 0 on this contour, which it is.

 > Now I will integrate term-by-term.
 The integral of −4 sin² t over 0 to 2π is −4 times π, since ∫ sin² t dt = π over a full period.
 The integral of 18 cos t over 0 to 2π is zero.
 So the direct circulation is −4π.
-Hold on, I should verify the sign: with counterclockwise orientation, a negative result indicates clockwise circulation, which is consistent with the parametrization and the vector field behavior on this path [^notfound].
+Hold on, I should verify the sign: with counterclockwise orientation, a negative result indicates clockwise circulation, which is consistent with the parametrization and the vector field behavior on this path.

 > Next, I should review the Stokes' theorem approach.
-Stokes' theorem states that ∮ a · dr = ∬ (∇ × a) · dS, where S is any oriented surface bounded by L. I will choose the flat disk in the plane z = 3 bounded by the circle, with normal vector n = k pointing upward to match the right-hand rule for the chosen orientation of L [^notfound].
+Stokes' theorem states that ∮ a · dr = ∬ (∇ × a) · dS, where S is any oriented surface bounded by L. I will choose the flat disk in the plane z = 3 bounded by the circle, with normal vector n = k pointing upward to match the right-hand rule for the chosen orientation of L.

 > I need to compute the curl of a.
 Let me think about the components: ∇ × a = (∂(−z)/∂y − ∂(z²)/∂z) i − (∂(−z)/∂x − ∂(y)/∂z) j + (∂(z²)/∂x − ∂(y)/∂y) k = (0 − 2z) i − (0 − 0) j + (0 − 1) k = −2z i − k.
-On the surface S where z = 3, this simplifies to −6 i − k [^notfound].
+On the surface S where z = 3, this simplifies to −6 i − k.

 > Hold on, I should verify the dot product with the surface normal.
 Since dS = n dA = k dA, (∇ × a) · dS = (−6 i − k) · k dA = −1 dA.
 Therefore, the surface integral becomes ∬ −1 dA over the disk of radius 2, which equals −1 times the area π(2)² = −4π.
-This matches the direct line integral result, confirming consistency [^notfound].
+This matches the direct line integral result, confirming consistency.

 > But wait, what if I had chosen the opposite normal direction?
 If I mistakenly took n = −k, the surface integral would be +4π, which would contradict the direct calculation.
-This is a good reminder to align the surface normal with the right-hand rule relative to the curve's orientation, which I did by choosing n = k for counterclockwise traversal of L [^notfound].
+This is a good reminder to align the surface normal with the right-hand rule relative to the curve's orientation, which I did by choosing n = k for counterclockwise traversal of L.

 > Final answer: The circulation is −4π.
-Both the direct line integral and Stokes' theorem yield the same result, verifying correctness and orientation consistency [^notfound].
+Both the direct line integral and Stokes' theorem yield the same result, verifying correctness and orientation consistency.

 ---